Kentucky vs. New Mexico State NCAA Football Odds, Plays and Insights | November 20, 2021

 New Mexico State Stats and Trends

-- This year, the Aggies are winless ATS when entering a game as an underdog of 36 points or more.
+- In New Mexico State's 10 games this season, it has six wins against the spread.

-- New Mexico State's games this year have eclipsed the over/under five times in 10 opportunities (50%).
+- This year, the Aggies are winless against the spread when entering a game as an underdog of 36 points or more.

 - This year the Aggies rack up just 1.7 fewer points per game (21.1) than the Wildcats surrender (22.8).